 So don’t do just a simple summary explaining what your post is about.
 Of course, your introduction will have to get into the premise of the post but it also should be capturing.

 I advise you to always spend some extra time, on crafting a brilliant article opening.

 And remember: the main goal of the introduction is to get the visitors to read the entire article, so you don’t want to say too much.

-good blog post should have an image.
+Most of the copywriters know that a good blog post should have an image.

-Images capture user’s attention and we’ve always heard the old adage “A picture is worth a thousand words“.
+Images capture the user’s attention and we’ve always heard the old adage “A picture is worth a thousand words“.

 Think out-of-the-box and don’t be afraid to experiment.

 Bullet points will help the visitor to read your content more easily.